 Vulification is a flash fiction published by Awakenings: A Nightingale, the blog of Awakened Voices.
 It contains a lesson organically learned through the author's experience of guilt and blame due to their past abusive relationship.
 The editors of Awakened Voices had this to say:

 "In this response to our July prompt, D.A.
 Simants creates a new word to describe a perpetrator’s act of weakening and causing harm.
 Although the word shares a root with 'vulnerable,' Simants skillfully adjusts the perspective of this meaning of weakness and pain to encourage our readers to view it not as an inherent trait or experience of the person experiencing violence, but instead an active harm pushed on the survivor.
 Simants is able to address the experience of blame that survivors encounter, and remind readers that trauma isn’t their fault — and freedom from blame is part of what leads to healing."

 God is Trans

-During pride month 2019, I self published a short story in honor of the LGBTQ+ community, of which I am a member (genderfluidity & bisexuality represent), with Kindle Direct Publishing.
-In the story, God begins her life on this planet as a male but eventually reconciles with her identity as a women before the New Testament.
-You can find it (for the lowlow price of 99 cents) here:
+During pride month 2019, D.A.
+Simants self-published a short story in honor of the LGBTQ+ community, of which they are a member.
+In the story, God begins her life as a male but eventually reconciles with her identity as a women before the New Testament.